viernes, 7 de junio de 2013

 Petroperu's involvement in this region follows the decision announced last September by Canadian company Talisman to withdraw from "Lot 64", after discovering oil but meeting opposition from Achuar living within the concession.

-The recent protest could be considered extremely embarrassing for Petroperu since its acquisition of "Lot 64" constitutes a return to upstream operations after a break of 17 years, according to Lima-based newspaper La Republica, which called the move "historic."
+The recent protest could be considered extremely embarrassing for Petroperu since its acquisition of "Lot 64" constitutes a return to upstream operations after a break of 17 years, according to Lima-based newspaper

 The protest was held on Wisum's landing strip and involved men, women and children from more than 20 Achuar communities, some of whom held signs reading "We reject Petroperu" and "No Petroperu: no to the sale of our Achuar territory."